 Sir David Ochterlony felt this disapproval of his proceedings most deeply.
 He declared, that he considered every moment's delay as "submission to disgrace," and his belief, that if the orders of the Governor-general had been postponed but a short time, matters would have been brought to an amicable and honourable conclusion.
 Entertaining these views, he tendered his resignation of the office of political resident in Malwa and Rajpootana, which he had held with high reputation for twenty years.
-His retirement was shortly followed by his death.
+His retirement was shortly followed by his death.\

-^{} This distinguished soldier passed fifty years in the service of the East-India Company, of which he was one of the brightest ornaments.
+\ This distinguished soldier passed fifty years in the service of the East-India Company, of which he was one of the brightest ornaments.
 With the more striking qualities of the military character, he united another equally necessary for high command-a sound and cautious judgment.
 He was engaged in most of the wars of India, from those with Hyder Ali downwards.
-In the operations against Nepaul, his was the genius which averted the natural consequences of disaster, and led to the happy termination of the war.
-Any attempt to render justice to his merits and labours within the compass of a note, would be vain, and even ridiculous, but they were noticed neither coldly nor ungracefully in the following general order issued by the Indian government on the melancholy occasion of his death:-
+In the operations against Nepaul, his was the genius which averted the natural consequences of disaster, and led By the course taken by the Governor-General hostilities were delayed, but not averted.
+On to the happy termination of the war.
+Any attempt to render justice to his merits and labours within the compass of a note, would be vain, and even ridiculous, but they were noticed neither coldly nor ungracefully in the following general order issued by the Indian government on the melancholy occasion of his death :---